The realms of Narnia: the geology of a film location

 Read other articles on Monuments.

-About the author: Dorothea Eue is a geologist who worked in Germany, the United Kingdom and Belgium.
+About the author: Dorothea is a geologist from Berlin and worked as an expert in plate tectonic in Germany, the United Kingdom and Belgium.
 She currently lives in Brno in the Czech Republic.
-Apart from work, she's an avid hiker and cyclist and she occasionally guides people through the countryside near Brno.
+Apart from work, she's an avid trail runner, cyclist and hiker, and she occasionally guides people through the countryside near Brno.

 Photo credit: public domain and Dorothea Eue (where stated).